 Across the country, at both the local and state levels, there is increased investment in early childhood education (ECE), and for good reason: Research shows that high-quality ECE experiences are key to children’s academic and social-emotional success.

-Researchers at The University of Virginia’s Curry School of Education and Human Development are working collaboratively with local, regional, and state partners to implement high-quality ECE programs and policies that can increase access, equity, and quality for our youngest learners.
+Researchers at The University of Virginia’s School of Education and Human Development are working collaboratively with local, regional, and state partners to implement high-quality ECE programs and policies that can increase access, equity, and quality for our youngest learners.

 Not all children are getting equal opportunity to the high-quality learning they need.

 In Virginia, 44% of children entering kindergarten are unprepared in one or more critical areas of math, literacy, social skills, and self-regulation.
 The likelihood of entering kindergarten without key skills rises to above 50% for children who:

 - Are identified as black or Hispanic.